hpcc-systems/Tombolo/docs/docs/Install/Local.md

 ## Start the front end

-Open a seperate terminal or integrated IDE, and navigate to your installation location
+Open a seperate terminal or integrated IDE, and navigate to your git repository location

 ```bash
 cd tombolo/client-reactjs